-While the Tannoys can sound great, they don’t have a lot to offer above other monitors in their price range.
+While the Tannoy Gold 5 studio monitors can sound great, they don’t have a lot to offer above other monitor speakers in their price range.
 Major quality control issues and a lacking bottom end put this monitor far behind its competition.

 - Great tonal balance.